lethang7794/aws-sa-associate-saac03/0052-tutorials-dojo-exams/pracice-exam-time-mode-set-1.md

 - Deploy Multi-AZ in API Gateway with Read Replica
 ```

-> API Gateway works at any scale, just pay money.
+> [!NOTE] API Gateway works at any scale, just pay money.

 Throttle API requests for our budget (and for better throughtput)